25 Great, Cheap, and Easy Crock Pot Recipes

 6. Pork Barbecue

 I have tasted (and loved!) versions of this recipe, which was passed along to me from Jimmy Slagle.
 It's simple — take a 5-6 pound pork loin, cut in half, and place in a crock pot.
 Pour the contents of two bottles of barbecue sauce over the pork.
 Cook on low for at least 6 hours (approximately 1 hour per pound).
-You can tell it's ready when the meat is tender, falling apartment, and saturated by the sauce.
+You can tell it's ready when the meat is tender, falling apart, and saturated by the sauce.
 Jimmy recommends making BBQ sandwiches using the cooked pork.

 7. Chili and Lime Pork With Red Onion Escabeche